aasthaprak/wnba-salary-analysis/README.md

 - Undervalued Players:
     R. Jackson and T. Harris are examples of players with high PER but lower salaries.
 - Overvalued Players:
-  A. Ogunbowale and B. Stewart are among the higher earners, but their PER suggests they may not be delivering proportional performance relative to their salaries.
+  A. Ogunbowale and B. Stewart are among the higher earners

 ## Conclusion
 The analysis of WNBA player salaries in relation to performance metrics such as PPP, WS, and PER reveals significant insights into player valuation.